 There are a variety of prevention and treatment options for clogged arteries.
 What your doctor prescribes to reduce arterial plaque and prevent clogged arteries will depend on the severity of your condition and your medical history.
 Your doctor may prescribe one or more of the following:

 1. Lifestyle changes.
 A healthy lifestyle is essential for the management of arterial plaque and treatment of clogged arteries.
 This includes:

-- Eating a diet low in saturated fats and cholesterol and rich in fruits and vegetables
+- Eating a diet low in saturated fats and cholesterol, with less sugars and simple carbohydrates, and rich in fruits and vegetables

 - Maintaining a healthy body weight